 Starting in 2017, the ACC/AHA released new high blood pressure guidelines, lowering the definition of high blood pressure to account for a number of complications that occur at lower numbers, thus improving early detection.

 Below are the new categories for high blood pressure guidelines.
 As you go through them, an important point to remember is that blood pressure readings are given in millimeters of mercury (mm HG) as two numbers.
 The first, or upper number, measures the pressure in your arteries when your heart beats, known as the systolic pressure.
 The second, or lower number, measures the pressure in your arteries between the beats, known as the diastolic pressure.

 Elevated: Systolic between 120-129 and diastolic less than 80;

 Stage 1 Hypertension: Systolic between 130-139 or diastolic between 80-89;

 Stage 2 hypertension: Systolic at least 140 or diastolic at least 90 mm Hg.

-Taking your blood pressure is easy and can let you know if you are constantly falling on the higher numbers.
+Taking your blood pressure is easy and can let you know if you are constantly falling on the higher side of the numbers.
 If you are, you’ll want to call your doctor and be prepared to ask them questions about your situation.
-Bring a list of all medications including vitamins and supplements you are taking, as some of these may be the culprit.
+Bring a list of all medications, including vitamins and supplements you are taking, as some of these may be the culprit.

 Discuss family history, extracurricular activities such as smoking and drinking habits, exercise routine or lack thereof, and overall general health and diet.
 Your physician will better determine what course of action needs to be taken to reduce your blood pressure.
 Whether it is medication, change in diet and exercise, or simply more testing, not following through on check-ups and necessary treatments can eventually result in serious complications, such as: